*We will continue to update this article

 In recent weeks, several airlines have implemented new measures to try to mitigate risks of infection during travel which have included leaving space between passengers empty.
 Meanwhile, London’s Heathrow airport has made is compulsory for all passengers and staff to wear face masks.
 Hand sanitiser is also available at over 600 kiosks throughout the airport and temperature screening is being tested.

-But if you’re planning on hopping on a flight to a European country as soon as possible following July 4, you might want to keep hold of your purse for a while longer, the BBC suggests.
+But if you’re planning on hopping on a flight to a European country, you might want to keep hold of your purse for a while longer, the BBC suggests.

 On June 25, Jet2 and Eurostar announced that they plan to cancel some summer flights and trains in 2020 and 2021 due to the health crisis, meaning that many locations might still be out of bounds.